Jump to:

 Log cabin exteriors possess distinct characteristics that contribute to their unique appeal.
 They are typically crafted from sturdy and durable wood species such as cedar, pine, or spruce.
 Overall, log cabins exhibit a natural beauty with their textured surfaces, visible grain patterns, and rich hues.
 Yet, these charming features also make them susceptible to various challenges.

-Treating the exteriors safeguards them against the relentless forces of nature.
+Treating your log cabin exterior safeguards it against the relentless forces of nature.
 Weathering elements can lead to discolouration, warping, and decay over time.
 Additionally, pests like termites and wood-boring insects threaten the log’s structural integrity.

 Preparing for Treatment